lguzzon-scratchbook/gdb/README.md

 - Real-time synchronization between tabs and devices
 - CRUD operations for nodes and relationships
 - Efficient serialization using MessagePack and compression with Pako.
-- Automatic indexing for fast searches
+- Enabling reverse or Radix Tree indexing via external modules
 - GraphDB supports external modules that extend its capabilities.

 ## Warning